How Do I Choose Which Wedding Band To Hire?

 Every audience is different and you know your guests better than any band until the party has started.
 A musical variety can work well for many demographics.
 Sometimes adults will enjoy dancing to Disney songs with young relatives and elder generations may want to rock so a variety of styles is usually most effective to keep your guests entertained.
 A little country, soul, disco, swing, funk, oldies, Motown and other familiar songs in various styles can ignite a pleasant sense of surprise.

 There are many songs traditionally played at most weddings for good reasons.
 Such songs brilliantly engage the broadest variety of guests so that everyone feels included and has a great time.
 Wedding guests generally remember how much of a good time they had with the music better than they will recall what meal was served, what colors the bridal party wore, or what kind of wedding cake was served.
-Music makes memories.
+Music instills feelings and makes memories.

 Trust your professionals.
 Band leaders have years of experience building setlists, reading the crowd, and calling songs that keep the dance floor energized.
-Provide your musicians with a few styles you know your guests will enjoy and artists you want to hear and let them navigate the rest of what to play at what times.
+Provide your musicians with a list of styles you know your guests will enjoy and artists you want to hear and let them navigate the rest of what to play at what times.

-Some wedding bands are more versatile than others, especially those that also perform frequently at wedding ceremonies and cocktail hours.
+Some wedding bands are more versatile than others, especially those that also perform frequently at both wedding ceremonies and cocktail hours.
 Ceremony specialists will have a greater library of classical music.
 Cocktail hour specialists will have a large selection of jazz in addition to some softer folk and pop.

 If you are interested in styles of which a band has only a few songs, or appears to have limited instrumentation to cover, it can be helpful to send recordings to the band.
 Often, requests for music from other nationalities can be covered during band breaks on their DJ cue with advanced planning.